Will a DUI Impact My Citizenship Status?

 If you’re worried about your citizenship being influenced by a conviction in Detroit, contact a DUI lawyer from Davis Law Group today.
+We have experience handling DUI cases in Detroit, Flint, Port Huron, Southfield, and more.
 There are numerous reasons you may face charges for driving while intoxicated.
-Attorney Maurice Davis has the experience it takes to put together an effective DUI defense.
+Attorney Maurice Davis has the expertise it takes to put together an effective DUI defense.
 To schedule a free and confidential consultation of your case, contact us today at (313) 818-3238 .

 The Statutes of Your State Govern How DUIs Affect Citizenship

 Every state has their own DUI laws.
 The way legislation is written determines how a DUI conviction will factor into your citizenship.
 A DUI can affect your citizenship if a state’s DUI statutes contain a reference to your intent.
 For example, if the law contains the words “knowingly,” “willfully,” or “recklessly,” a conviction may have negative consequences related to your citizenship.